Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 "Any improvements to make?"
 Kovač asked.

 Rees ran a practiced eye over it.
 "Sandbags or something like that if we can find ‘em, dig some holes if we can’t, and fill the windows.
-Of course, if we had air superiority we wouldn’t even be here, we’d just be waiting on a ride out of here, so…"
+Of course, if we had air superiority we wouldn’t even be here, we’d just be waiting on a ride out of here, so..."

 "Unless there’s something we can do to help ourselves there, I don’t need to know," Marty told him.
 An airstrike would wipe them out in a heartbeat, but that had been true from the moment their lifeboat hit soil.
 There was no sense in stressing about the things she couldn’t control.